kellsbells/petulant-adventure/README.md

 # petulant-adventure
-&lt;a> on hover border-top from left to right
+On hover <a> tag displays border-top from left to right

 JSFiddle: http://jsfiddle.net/n391mgav/